-Any member of the community may report a concern of faculty misconduct by informing the Dean of the Washington College of Law.
-The Dean of the Washington College of Law or designee may attempt to resolve the issue through an informal process involving all parties to the issue.
+Any member of the community may report a concern of faculty misconduct by informing the Dean of the Washington College of Law or designee may attempt to resolve the issue through an informal process involving all parties to the issue.
 If informal resolution fails or if the Dean of the Washington College of Law determines that the allegation of misconduct has merit and is sufficiently serious for disciplinary action, he or she will refer it to the Office of the Provost.
 Complaints within the jurisdiction of the University's Discrimination and Non-Title IX Sexual Misconduct and Title IX Sexual Harassment policies must be reported to the Office of Equity and Title IX for resolution.